exonum/exonum-doc/src/architecture/services.md

 ```

 The `state_hash` method needs to return a list of hashes for all
-Merklized tables defined by the service, which are calculated based on the
+Merklized tables defined by the service.
+Hashes are calculated based on the
 current blockchain state `view`.
 The core uses this list to aggregate
-hashes of tables defined by all services, into a single Merklized meta-map.
+hashes of tables defined by all services into a single Merklized meta-map.
 The hash of this meta-map is considered the hash of the entire blockchain state
 and is recorded as such in blocks and [`Precommit` messages](../advanced/consensus/consensus.md).

 The default trait implementation returns an empty list.
 This corresponds to
-the case when a service doesn't have any Merklized tables.
+the case when a service doesn’t have any Merklized tables.

 !!! note
     The keys of the meta-map are defined as pairs `(service_id, table_id)`,
     where `service_id` is a 2-byte [service identifier](#service-identifiers)
     and `table_id` is a 2-byte identifier of a table within the service.
-    Keys are then stretched to 32 bytes using SHA-256 in order to provide
+    Keys are then hashed in order to provide
-    a more even key distribution (which results in a more balanced
+    a more even key distribution, which results in a more balanced
-    Merkle Patricia tree).
+    Merkle Patricia tree.

 ### Parse Raw Transaction